MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 For each class $C$ above, the programs The Language Toolkit and Amalgam include algorithms which decide whether a given finite-state automaton belongs to $C$.
 Therefore, to verify that a language $L$ counts as a representative of class $C_0$ and not to classes $C_1$, $C_2$ and so on, we ran the decision algorithms for classes $C_0, C_1, C_2$ on the finite-state automaton for $L$ and ensured that $L$ belonged to $C$ but not to $C_1, C_2$ and so on.
 This was done for each of the 1,800 languages in MLRegTest.

 The decision procedures for many of these classes can be found in the algebraic literature on automata theory \citep{Pin2021}.
-The decision procedures for the tier-based classes are presented in \citep{Lambert2022}.
-Generally speaking, these algorithms run in time polynomial in the size of the syntactic monoid or in the size of the minimal DFA.
-While computing the syntactic monoid from the minimal DFA is in the worst case exponential, we were able to construct the syntactic monoids for all the languages in MLRegTest using The Language Toolkit.
+The decision procedures for the tier-based classes are presented in \citep{Lambert2023}.
+These procedures take as input either the minimal DFA corresponding to the language or the syntactic monoid corresponding to the language.
+The minimal DFA for a language \(L\) is the acceptor whose states correspond to the blocks of the coarsest partition of \(L\) that forms a right congruence \citep[the Nerode relation]{ScottRabin1959}.
+The syntactic monoid for a language \(L\) is the acceptor whose states correspond to the blocks of the coarsest partition of \(L\) that forms a congruence \citep[the Myhill relation]{ScottRabin1959}.
+The Myhill relation refines the Nerode relation, and computing the syntactic monoid from the minimal DFA is in the worst case exponential.
+Nonetheless, we were able to construct the syntactic monoids for all the languages in MLRegTest using The Language Toolkit.
+Generally speaking, the decision procedures run in time polynomial in the size of the syntactic monoid or in the size of the minimal DFA.

 Amalgam typically consumes considerably less time and memory in practice than The Language Toolkit when deciding class membership.
 Using Amalgam, we verified that every language $L$ labeled as belonging to class $C$ in MLRegTest (except those belonging to the SP and coSP classes) counts as a representative of class $C$.
 The only exceptions to this are the Strictly Piecewise class and its complement, for which Amalgam currently has no test.
 For these classes, using The Language Toolkit, we were able to verify that all the languages in SP and coSP count as a representative of class SP and coSP, respectively.
 In this way, all languages in MLRegTest were verified as being representative of their designated class.